tylertitsworth/5th-age-srd/Classes/Fighter.md

 Enemies can't make opportunity attacks against you during your Skilled Intercept movement.

+### Tactical Talent

+You gain a commander tactic as a bonus power.

+#### Adventurer Feat

+You can substitute Intelligence for Dexterity or Constitution with your fighter maneuvers and Threatening class feature.
+You can substitute Intelligence for Charisma with the commander tactics gained through this talent.

+#### Champion Feat

+You can switch a fighter maneuver for a commander tactic two levels lower.

+#### Epic Feat

+One tactic you switched for a fighter maneuver does not take the level penalty.

+### Taunt

+Whether by questioning their parentage, disparaging their shoddy construction, or insulting the icon they serve, you attempt to draw the ire of an enemy.
+Once per round, you can roll 1d20 + Charisma + your level against a nearby target’s MD as a quick action.
+If successful, all allies gain resistance 12+ against the target’s attacks and powers until the start of your next turn; however, the target’s crit range on its attacks against you is increased by 2 for the same duration.
+This effect immediately ends if you don’t remain engaged or nearby the target creature.

+_Special:_ If you target a mook with this ability, it affects every member of their mob.
+A single target (or mob) cannot be affected by more than one character’s Taunt ability at once.
+A character with this Talent cannot benefit from its use by another character while their Taunt effect is active.

+#### Adventurer Feat

+If the target of your Taunt attacks one of your allies while affected by this Talent, it takes psychic damage equal to your Charisma modifier.
+This damage is doubled at 5th level and tripled at 8th.

+#### Champion Feat

+Your allies’ resistance improves to 16+.

+#### Epic Feat

+Your allies’ resistance improves to 18+.

 ### Tough as Iron

 Once per battle, you can rally using a quick action instead of a standard action.